 When the game begins, we find our intrepid heroes on the run from the now worldwide Nazi empire.
-Manhattan has been nuked into oblivion, America is now a territory officially controlled by the Nazis, and a floundering resistance tries its best to keep its head above water.
+Manhattan has been destroyed, America has been taken over by the Nazis, and the resistance is fighting to keep its head above water in this post-apocalyptic world.
 B.J.
 Blascowicz, following the events of the first game, is in rough shape.
 Really rough shape.
-The Aryan poster boy has been blown to shreds and is just barely alive when, you wouldn’t believe it, the Nazis track down the resistance, who are hiding out in their enormous stolen U-Boat, Eva’s Hammer.
+The Aryan poster boy has been blown to shreds and is just barely alive when, you wouldn’t believe it, the Nazis find the resistance and take them prisoner, but the people in the boat are still alive.

-It would be easy to go into the characters and the story from this point on, but due to the fact that this game is so focused on being an epic, single-player game, that would take away a great deal of the emotional impact from the story and thus a good chunk of the entire experience.
+It would be easy to go into the characters and the story from this point on, but because this game is so focused on being a single-player game, it would take away a good chunk of the entire experience and a great deal of the emotional impact from the story.
 Besides, if you played the first game you know what to expect in this department.
-The characters are fun, the voice-acting is top notch, and while certainly fantastical, they manage to remain relatable and likeable throughout.
+The characters are fun, the voice-acting is top-notch, and while certainly fantastical, they manage to remain relatable and likeable throughout.
 Even the bad guys.
 Especially the bad guys.

 Weapons can be upgraded throughout the game, with various types of ammunition, scopes, magazines, firing capabilities and the like.
 B.J. also has a set of perks that are unlocked Elder Scrolls style by completing various goals.
 Kill “X” amount of enemies with hatchet throws, and you’ll the ability to hold more hatchets.
 Kill “X” amount of enemies by fire, you take less damage from fire weapons.
 What’s fun about these perks is that thanks to the ability to replay chapters over and over, you’ll be able to get the ones you want when you want them, before the end of the game.